isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 Would need to be heuristic.
-Look for exception values "leaked" out of `catch` clauses.
+Look for exception values “leaked” out of `catch` clauses.

 ### <a name="Re-design-invariants"></a>E.4: Design your error-handling strategy around invariants